-Most of those who care for people with dementia have no formal training or experience.
-This is because, until the condition becomes advanced, it is often the responsibility of family members and friends to oversee their care.
+Most of those who care for elderly people with dementia have no formal training or experience.
+This is because, prior to the later and more advanced stages of dementia, it is often the responsibility of family members and friends to oversee their care.

 The first and most important lesson to learn about dementia care is that it is far from a one-person job.
 Even with all the specialist skills and knowledge in the world, a much broader support network is needed to provide the care dementia patients need.